 Soak in city views from Vancouver Lookout

 If the Vancouver Lookout is pricey, then head to the Prospect Point.
-This is a free lookout where you can admire the Lion’s Gate Bridge, water and nature views.
+This is a free lookout where you can admire the Lion’s Gate Bridge, and water, and nature views.
 Prospect Point is located on the northern tip of Stanley Park.

 Walk the Lions Gate Bridge